niuniomartinez/allegro-pas/README.txt

 # Installation and use #

 Installation and use are different depending on the operating system and compiler you're using.
-To make things more easy I've wrote different documents for each one you can find in the `~/docs/build` directory.
+To make things easier I've wrote different documents for each one you can find in the `~/docs/build` directory.
 For example, read `windows.txt` to know how to get and install Allegro in your Windows system, then read `lazarus.txt` to know how to use it with Lazarus IDE.